parler-haut-interagir-librement/MicroSymfony/README.md

 It was base on [strangebuzz/MicroSymfony](https://github.com/strangebuzz/MicroSymfony) with adjustment we're usually adding on all our projects.
 We also remove many exemples.

+## Demo 🌈

+Because a live demo is always better than all explanations.
+Here is it:

+* Live demo will be available at [https://ph-il.ca/demos/microsymfony](https://ph-il.ca/demos/microsymfony)

 ## Requirements ⛮

 All “**Proclaim** *Honestly*, **Interact** *Liberally*” project will use the latest version within 1/2 month depending on dependency availability.